 We may be staying home during the COVID-19 restrictions, but we can still go outside!

-Every Monday, Wednesday, and Friday, Rural Action will put out new outdoor activities for young people.
-They’ll ask you to :
+Every week, Rural Action will put out new outdoor activities for young people.
+They’ll give you choices to:

 - Learn a little bit online

 - Attend a virtual ‘field trip’ on zoom